 Less than 7 Days | Alternative flight departing no more than 1 hour before and arriving less than 2 hours after the original flight |

-If you agree to take a different flight from the airline, you can still receive compensation.
+If you choose to board an alternative flight from the airline, you can still receive compensation.
 What matters most is when you reach your final destination.

-As a result, even if the alternative flight is delayed, you may still receive some compensation.
+Therefore, even if the alternative flight is delayed, you might still get some compensation.

 Under 2 hours | 2-3 hours | 3-4 hours | Over 4 hours | Never arrived | Distance |